Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 }
 {% endhighlight %}

-The weather service will make a REST API request to retrieve information.
+The `WeatherService` will make a REST API request to retrieve information.
 Retrieving information via REST is a (relatively) time consuming task.
 In this example the predicted temperature may only be retrieved once the current temperature is retrieved.
 These tasks could easily be retrieved in parallel.

-When the call stack is waiting for a return value, in this case from the weather service, it can’t execute additional code.
+When the call stack is waiting for a return value, in this case from the `WeatherService`, it can’t execute additional code.
 In our case this means that our task will take more time.
 In the case of a visual application, the GUI will freeze and not respond to user input.
 To solve these kind of issues, we use multi-threading.

 ## Multi-threading NIO
 NIO (non blocking IO) is achieved by reserving software threads[^2].
 Reserving threads is not supported by all modern programming languages[^3], but it is supported in Java.
 Let’s look at an example: